-Patrons of a popular Hawaiian restaurant are grieving the recent passing of its restaurateur and her husband due to the novel coronavirus (COVID-19).
+Patrons of a popular Hawaiian restaurant are grieving the recent passing of its restaurateur and her husband due to

 Elizabeth Mar, 72-year-old co-owner of Kona Kitchen in Seattle, has become a local restaurant icon, Seattle Times reports.
 She, alongside her daughter Angie, and son-in-law Yuji Okumoto, built the restaurant 18 years ago.

 “It’s a nightmare I can’t seem to wake up from,” Angie Okumoto told King5 News.
 “I’m just stunned.
 When she went into the hospital I thought ‘I’m sure she’ll make it.’
 It’s all the more stunning and heartbreaking.”